What is this ColorTaiko! game?

-The idea of this game originated from Igor Mineyev's article The topology and geometry of units and zero-divisors: origami.
+The idea of this game originated from my article The topology and geometry of units and zero-divisors: origami.
 The article describes how certain colorings of bipartite graphs (if found) lead to counterexamples to Kaplansky conjectures - important problems in algebra.
 So if you can play the (coming) harder versions of the game till the end (bringing the success to 100%), then you will automatically produce a counterexample for this important math problem.

+Thanks to the University of Illinois Campus Research Board for providing support for hosting this game on the UIUC domain, made possible by award RB22075 to Igor Mineyev in March 2022.
 Igor Mineyev's grant application to the Topology program at the National Science Foundation (NSF) in Fall 2023 asking for support for this game, for the research it is based on, and for the people involved in the project, was expressly NOT supported by NSF.
 This preliminary version of the game that you see here was created by our heroic efforts in spite of NSF's refusal to support that proposal.

 More information will appear here as we proceed.

-In Fall 2025 (independent project, part of
+In Fall 2025 (independent project, part of IG3OR'S group):

 Professor: Igor Mineyev.